Adult

 • Priority must be given to a long-term plan for investing in meeting existing needs and progressing wider system reform, focused on stabilising the market, rebuilding prevention, developing community services and addressing barriers to housing with care.
 This should build on, and fully realise, the ambitions of Part 1 of the Care Act.

-• The government must ensure that councils remain at the heart of delivering services locally and structural changes to the delivery adult social care are avoided.
+• The government must ensure that councils remain at the heart of delivering services locally as part of a National Care Service and structural changes to the delivery adult social care are avoided.
 Any establishment of new national bodies to oversee the delivery and standards of care services must be fully consulted upon by an incoming government to ensure councils retain flexibility to meet local needs.

 • Work with councils to deliver the principles of the optimised model outlined in CCN’s report, The Future of Adult Social Care, prioritising investment in preventative short-term services, community-based care, and older people’s housing.